uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/tasks/monitoring/openifs-diagnostics.rst

 OpenIFS Diagnostics
 **********************

-These processing tasks assume that the provided input files are GRIB output files from OpenIFS.
+These processing tasks assume that the provided input file is a NetCDF output file from OpenIFS with monthly data.
 Further assumptions:

 - regularly-spaced in time
 - data in grid-point space on a reduced Gaussian grid